EdAncerys/Learning-Journey-At-Makers/Week-7.md

 - We can use the setTimeout method to evaluate part of our code with some delay, to give it time to load.

-- Then the 'Event loop' will look into the call stack and determine if the call stack is empty or not.
+- 'Event loop' will look into the call stack and determine if the call stack is empty or not.
 If the call stack is empty, it looks into the message queue to see if there’s any pending callback waiting to be executed.
 If call stack is empty and there's a callback in queue it will be pushed into the top of the stack to be executed.

 - The message queue also contains the callbacks from the DOM events such as click events and keyboard events.
 The event listener sits in the web APIs environment waiting for a certain event to happen, and when that event happens, then the callback function is placed in the message queue waiting to be executed.
 Again the event loop checks if the call stack is empty and pushes the event callback to the stack if it’s empty and the callback is executed.